PHOTOS: A New Addition To The Royal Baby Album

 toggle caption

-Prince Charles and Diana, princess of Wales, pose outside the Lindo Wing of St. Mary's Hospital in London with their firstborn son, Prince William.
+Prince Charles and Diana, Duchess of Wales, pose outside the Lindo Wing of St. Mary's Hospital in London with their firstborn son, Prince William.

 PA Images via Getty Images